Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Early exit from a fixed-term deposit: Aldermore does not offer early withdrawal.
 There is no penalty fee because you simply cannot access the funds early.
 That is an illiquidity risk, not a fee risk.

 If your quarterly VAT bill might require cash before maturity, keep that amount outside the fixed-term.
 Plan your liquidity before committing.
+No fee applies.
+The risk is illiquidity, not cost.

 Eligibility and Deposit Requirements